Updated: March 13, 2026

 Several capabilities that feel like they should be included carry separate fees:

 Each add-on requires its own purchase.
-For a mid-market company stacking Hire, Engage, SMS, and advanced analytics, the total can easily reach 2-3x the base Hire-only price.
+A mid-market company stacking Hire, Engage, SMS, and advanced analytics can easily reach 2-3x the base Hire-only price.

 5. Renewal Price Increases